DotanTalitman/AngularTutorial/README.md

 ##### Dependencies and devDevpendencies(we will talk later about third kind of dependency called peerDependencies)
 If you familiar with angularjs (angular 1.x) you probably knows that all you need is to put in your project the angularjs library and that it! maby you will need the ngRoute library but you dont have to.. with Angular (2..4..)  it is a different story.
-In order to make Angular more modular the Angular team has split the angular library to many smaller chunks. each "chunk" has important role in the angular pazzle.
+In order to make Angular more modular the Angular team has split the angular library to many smaller chunks. each "chunk" has important role in the angular puzzle.

 As writen in <a href="https://angular.io/docs/ts/latest/guide/npm-packages.html#!#dependencies">angular.io site</a>
 The dependencies section contains: